Assessment Submission: Operational Date Explained

 Why do we ask about business operations?

 For businesses under 12 months of operations, the full B Corp Certification does not yet apply to your business.
 Since the assessment is an annual assessment tool, it captures impact that has occurred in the last 12 months.
-If your business does not have 12 months of operations and is located in a region that has a legal pathway, you may be eligible for the Pending B status.
-Learn more about the Pending B Corp status here.

 Examples: